 The original Second World War Casualty Lists are held at the National Archives in London and can be viewed there but you will need a Reader’s Ticket.
 The series is WO 417 and in total there are 102 files.
 They run chronologically and are divided into files containing casualty information for officers and nurses and those containing information for other ranks.
 The WO 417 files have been digitized and are available to view on the subscription website FindmyPast which usually has a free 14 day trial period enabling you to search these records for free.
 If you click on the link below you will be taken to FindmyPast and these records can be found under the category “British Army Casualty Lists 1939-45”.

 To search for a soldier on FindmyPast I would recommend just searching their surname and army or personal number (referred to as a service number on the site).
 If you don’t know their number then search their initials and surname.
-There are no first names on the casualty lists so if you are searching for a soldier with a common surname, you’ll need to know other information such as what unit they were serving in, where and an approximate date regarding they became a casualty to find the correct soldier.
+There are no first names on the casualty lists so if you are searching for a soldier with a common surname, you’ll need to know other information such as what unit they were serving in, where and the approximate date they became a casualty to find the correct soldier.

 Casualty lists can be useful for finding an officer’s personal number or other ranks army number if you wish to order their service record from the Ministry of Defence.
 However, make sure you have the correct soldier.
-I would only recommend using casualty list as your sole source of information regarding a soldier’s number if they have an unusual surname or you already have additional information e.g. you know the unit and date they became a casualty.
+I would only recommend using a casualty list as your sole source of information regarding a soldier’s number if they have an unusual surname or you already have additional information e.g. you know the unit and date they became a casualty.